mcaceresb/stata-gtools/docs/usage/gcontract.md

 - `verbose` prints some useful debugging info to the console.

-- `benchmark` prints how long in seconds various parts of the program take to execute.
+- `benchmark` or `bench(level)` prints how long in seconds various parts of the program take to execute.
+Level 1 is the same as `benchmark`.
+Level 2 additionally prints benchmarks for internal plugin steps.

 - `hashlib(str)` On earlier versions of gtools Windows users had a problem because Stata was unable to find spookyhash.dll, which is bundled